Adithiyanpv/White-Blood-Cell-WBC-Nucleus-Segmentation-in-Noisy-Images/README.md

   </tbody>
 </table>

-### 1.2 Justification & Challenges

-The WBC nucleus segmentation task is complex due to the following challenges:

-- **Noise Variability:** Presence of Gaussian noise, Poisson noise, and speckle noise can distort WBC boundaries.
-- **Class Variability:** Different WBC types exhibit distinct morphologies and intensities.
-- **Overlapping Regions:** Nuclei often overlap with cytoplasm, requiring precise boundary detection.
-- **Colour Similarity:** Neutrophils, basophils, eosinophils, and monocytes exhibit subtle colour differences that challenge segmentation models.

-### 1.3 About the Dataset

-This dataset comprises:

-- **Augmented Images:**
-  - **12,500 JPEG images** with accompanying cell type labels in CSV format.
-  - Approximately **3,000 images per cell type** (Eosinophil, Lymphocyte, Monocyte, and Neutrophil) organized into separate folders.

-- **Original Images and Metadata:**
-  - **410 original images** (pre-augmentation) contained in the folder `dataset-master`, accompanied by subtype labels and bounding boxes (JPEG + XML).
-  - **Additional augmented dataset:** Located in the folder `dataset2-master`, including 2,500 augmented images with 4 additional subtype labels (JPEG + CSV).
-  - The distribution in `dataset-master` is approximately 88, 33, 21, and 207 images per cell type, compared to about 3,000 images per cell type in the augmented set.

 ---

 ## 2. Preprocessing & Filter Comparison

 ### Visual Comparison of Filters

-Different filters were evaluated to reduce noise while preserving important structural details:

 - **Gaussian Filter:**
   Produced smoother images but blurred small, detailed objects.